bigrl-team/gear/README.md

 deepspeed
 ```

-In this section, we will show how to make a clean installation for GEAR.
+In the following sections, we will show how to make a clean installation for GEAR.

 ### Prerequisite